kyma-project/kyma/docs/service-catalog/15-04-specifications-in-console-ui.md

 ### Display

-In the Service Catalog and Instances views, which contain Service Classes documentation, Markdown documents display in the **Documentation** tab.
+In the Service Catalog and Instances views, which contain ServiceClasses documentation, Markdown documents display in the **Documentation** tab.
 The `title` and `type` metadata create the right-side navigation.
 A document with the **Overview** `title` always displays on top.
 If you don't provide `title` and `type`, these UIs display the file name as a fallback.
 The right-side document structure is based on the same logic as in the Documentation view.
 See the following example:

 <div tabs>
   <details>